Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 ## Python code (pages/data_viz/data_viz.py)

-You can find below the associated code with the Markdown that will populate the objects of the page and create the interaction between the slider and the chart.
+Below, you'll find the code that goes along with the Markdown.
+This code will fill in the objects on the page and establish the interaction between the slider and the chart.

 ```python
 from taipy.gui import Markdown